Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 How It’s Made: MTE & Wake Up Water Nutritional Profiles

 We can already see how MTE is designed more as a daily wellness powder than simply a natural energy drink.
-Energy is a focus, but really just the tip of the iceberg in terms of benefits!
-So what’s inside these mysterious energy drink powders?
-It’s no mystery.
-Both MTE and Wake Up Water have ingredients lists small enough for a goldfish’s attention span:
+Energy is a focus, but really just the tip of the iceberg in terms of benefits.

 Wake Up Water Ingredients:

-• Niacin: vitamin B3, supports energy production, cognitive health, nervous system function, gut health, and promotes activity of feel-good neurotransmitters
+• Niacin: vitamin B3, supports energy production, cognitive health, nervous system function, gut health, and promotes the activity of feel-good neurotransmitters.

-• Pantothenic Acid: vitamin B5, supports energy production, regulates hormones, supports fat and cholesterol metabolism, red blood cell formation
+• Pantothenic Acid: vitamin B5, supports energy production, regulates hormones, supports fat and cholesterol metabolism, and red blood cell formation.

-• Vitamin B12: supports nerve function, DNA integrity, cognitive function, mood, energy production
+• Vitamin B12: supports nerve function, DNA integrity, cognitive function, mood, and energy production.

 MTE Ingredients:

-• Ashwagandha: adaptogenic herb that promotes motivation, energy, focus, mood, stress resilience
+• Ashwagandha: adaptogenic herb that promotes motivation, energy, focus, mood, and stress resilience.

-• Spirulina: superfood that provides focused nutrition for immunity, inflammation, endurance
+• Spirulina: superfood that provides focused nutrition for immunity, inflammation, and endurance.

-• Saffron: nootropic support for mood, memory, brain health, sleep quality
+• Saffron: nootropic support for mood, memory, brain health, and sleep quality.

-• Eleuthero: adaptogenic herb that promotes immunity, energy, nerve health, stamina
+• Eleuthero: adaptogenic herb that promotes immunity, energy, nerve health, and stamina.

-• Amaranth: superfood known for improving endurance, stamina, longevity, nutrition
+• Amaranth: superfood known for improving endurance, stamina, longevity, and nutrition.

-• Maca: adaptogenic vegetable that supports mood, energy, stamina, endurance
+• Maca: adaptogenic vegetable that supports mood, energy, stamina, and endurance.

-• L-Theanine: amino acid and nootropic that supports tranquil mood, calm concentration, sleep health
+• L-Theanine: amino acid and a nootropic that supports a tranquil mood, calm concentration, and sleep health.

-• GABA: nootropic amino acid and native neurotransmitter that promotes relaxation, calm mood, rest and recovery, stress response, immunity
+• GABA: nootropic amino acid and native neurotransmitter that promotes relaxation, calm mood, rest and recovery, stress response, and immunity.

 • Malic & Citric Acids: natural flavor and stabilizer